ZachSaucier/sveltekit-blog/src/lib/posts/2025/iterating.md

 ---
 title: User-centered iteration
-date: 2025-01-08
+date: 2025-01-11
-description: My thoughts around how iterating with user-centered goals makes me more efficient and improves the quality of the end result.
+description: My thoughts around how caring, iterating and not striving for perfection leads to great results.
 tags:
   - rambling
   - projects